How Many Hours Is 3 Nights

 Let’s explore real-world scenarios where the interpretation of "three nights" matters:

 • Hotel Stays: If you book a hotel room for three nights, you’re generally paying for three calendar days.
-Here's one way to look at it: checking in on Friday evening and checking out on Monday morning would cover three nights, which is 72 hours.
+Take this: checking in on Friday evening and checking out on Monday morning would cover three nights, which is 72 hours.
 This is the standard in the hospitality industry.

 • Work Schedules: A nurse working three night shifts might work from 7 PM to 7 AM each night, totaling 36 hours.
 Here, "three nights" refers to three 12-hour shifts, not full days.